This easy grilled salmon recipe is ready in 15 minutes. Simply brush the fish with olive oil, sprinkle it with spices, and grill.

 - Heat a grill, a nonstick grill pan, or a nonstick dual-contact grill on medium.
 Grease it well.

-- Brush each salmon fillet all over with olive oil and sprinkle it with kosher salt, black pepper, and garlic powder.
+- Brush each salmon fillet on both sides with olive oil and sprinkle it with kosher salt, black pepper, and garlic powder.

 Notes

-- To ensure the skin comes out crispy, place the fillets on the grill skin side down and allow them to cook, undisturbed, for five minutes.
-Then flip them carefully and finish cooking the other side.
+- To ensure the skin is crispy, place the fillets on the grill skin side down and allow them to cook, undisturbed, for five minutes.
+Then, flip them carefully and finish cooking the other side.

 - Fish skin tends to stick to cooking surfaces, so it's important to grease your grill well.
-If using a grill pan or a dual-contact grill, ensure they're truly nonstick with no scratches - and oil them before using.
+If using a grill pan or a dual-contact grill, ensure they're truly nonstick with no scratches, and grease them thoroughly before using them.

-- You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
+- You can keep the leftovers in the fridge, in an airtight container, for up to three days.
 Reheat them gently, covered, in the microwave at 50% power.
-You can freeze the leftovers wrapped in foil and sealed in freezer bags for up to 3 months.
+You can also freeze the leftovers wrapped in foil and sealed in freezer bags for up to 3 months.

 Nutrition per Serving